heketi/heketi/tests/functional/TestSmokeTest/README.md

 ```
 $ rm heketi.db
 $ make
-$ ./heketi -config=tests/functional/small/config/heketi.json | tee log
+$ ./heketi -config=tests/functional/TestSmokeTest/config/heketi.json | tee log

 ```

-* Once it is ready, then start running the tests
+* Once it is ready, then start running the tests in another terminal

 ```
-$ cd tests/functional/small/tests
+$ cd tests/functional/TestSmokeTest/tests
 $ go test -tags ftsmall
 ```

-Output will be shows by the logs on the heketi server.
+Output will be shown by the logs on the heketi server.